-- 1. Two new 29-bed inpatient forensic competency restoration wards at WSH.
-Projected opening date is early May 2023 for one ward and mid-May 2023 for the second ward. - 2.
-Contracting with Emergent Community Hospital for up to 50 beds for felony conversion patient transfers from the state hospitals.
+1. Two new 29-bed inpatient forensic competency restoration wards at WSH.
+One ward opened in early May, and the second ward opened in mid-May.

+- 2. Contracting with Emergent Community Hospital for up to 50 beds for felony conversion patient transfers from the state hospitals.
 Contract is in place and active as of Q1 2023. - 3.
 The 16-bed inpatient RTF Civil Center for Behavioral Health at Maple Lane.
 Opened early April 2023. - 4.
-The 30-bed remodel of Columbia Cottage at Maple Lane as a facility for NGRI patients from WSH.
-Projected opening is late 2023 to early 2024. - 5.
+The 30-bed remodel of Columbia Unit at Maple Lane as a facility for NGRI patients from WSH.
+Projected opening is late 2023. - 5.
 HCA and Commerce are working to create 110 civil commitment beds for 90-180-day civil patients across the state.
-Eight projects have been awarded capital funding between the 19-21 and 21-23 budget biennia, and as of fall 2022, one project is complete.
+Eight projects have been awarded capital funding between the 19-21 and 21-23 budget biennia.
+As of fall 2022, one project is complete.